TechHireWorkshops/Hosting-Projects/README.md

 ![](./images/gitpages1.png)

-Select the branch you want to upload (likely master), press save, and in a few minutes your site will be published at the address they provide.
+Select the branch you want to upload (likely master or main), press save, and in a few minutes your site will be published at the address they provide.

 ![](./images/gitpages2.png)